Information Design with Elicitation and Strategic Coordination

 Abstract:

-We consider linear-quadratic games of incomplete information with Gaussian uncertainty, in which players' payoffs depend both on a privately observed type and an unknown but common state.
-A monopolist data platform observes the state, elicits the players' types, and sells information back to them via (possibly correlated) action recommendations.
-We fully characterize the class of all such implementable Gaussian mechanisms (where the joint distribution of actions and signals is multivariate normal) as well as the player-optimal and revenue-maximizing mechanisms within this class.
-For games of strategic complements (substitutes), both optimal mechanisms maximally correlate (anticorrelate) the players' actions.
-When uncertainty over private types is large, the recommendations are deterministic and linear functions of the state and reported types but are not fully revealing.
-We apply our results to algorithmic pricing recommendations used by platforms such as Amazon and those challenged in U.S. v.
-RealPage.
+We study linear-quadratic games of incomplete information with Gaussian uncertainty, where each player's payoff depends on a privately observed type and a common state.
+The designer observes the state, elicits types, and sells action recommendations.
+We characterize all implementable mechanisms with Gaussian joint distributions of actions and fundamentals, and identify the players-optimal, consumer-optimal, and revenue-maximizing designs.
+In games of strategic complements (substitutes), these optimal mechanisms maximally correlate (anticorrelate) players' actions.
+When type uncertainty is large, recommendations become deterministic linear functions of the state and reports, but remain only partially revealing.

 New Economics Papers: this item is included in nep-des, nep-gth and nep-mic